tpourmohamad/tpourmohamad.github.io/_pages/publications.md

 header:
   image: /assets/images/moro-crop2.jpg
 ---
+To learn more about my research interests and the types of projects I have worked on, please see the following list of publications that I have been a part of.

 ## Books
 - **Case Studies in Bayesian Methods for CMC Applications** P. Faya and T. Pourmohamad.
 To appear in CRC Press.